HefnySco/andruav_ap_wiki/source/de-gamepad.rst

 .. note::

-    Connecting joystick to Mission Planner and control your drone via :ref:`de-web-plugin` is possible but not recommended as this method is more efficient.
+    Connecting joystick to Mission Planner and control your drone via :ref:`webclient-web-plugin` is possible but not recommended as this method is more efficient.

 |